6 Steps to a Happier Payroll Job

 Request more money.
 Being underpaid is unfair and makes you feel unappreciated.
 Check the 2017 Robert Half Salary Guide for Accounting and Finance to ensure you’re receiving competitive compensation for your job title, experience level and geographic location.
 If not, it’s time to ask for a raise.

 Develop positive workplace relationships.
 The Robert Half study finds employees who get along with their coworkers are 2.5 times more likely to be happy at work.
 Even making small talk can help create a stronger rapport with your fellow payroll employees, which can boost your mood and increase your happiness.

 Get back in balance.
 If you frequently work late, your work-life balance is off-kilter.
 Taking better care of yourself leads to greater workplace happiness.
 So don’t feel guilty about getting away for a long vacation.
 Ask your boss about flextime and telecommuting options.
 And if the workload becomes overwhelming, see if a temporary payroll professional can be hired to assist.

 Even though many finance and accounting professionals rank themselves relatively low on the happiness scale, you don’t have to be among them.
 Take action now toward greater job satisfaction.

 Accountemps, a Robert Half company, is the world’s first and largest specialized staffing firm for temporary accounting, finance and bookkeeping professionals.
-Accountemps has 300 locations worldwide.
+Accountemps has more than 325 locations worldwide.
 More resources, including job search services and the Accountemps blog, can be found at roberthalf.com/accountemps.